weilin93/Front-end-Developer-Interview-Questions/src/questions/general-questions.md

 ---

 * What did you learn yesterday/this week?
+3rd Jun: CSS custom properties vs Sass variables
+CSS custom properties: native, can be redefined, can be accessed and manipulated with js.
+Drawback: IE not supported Sass variables: compile down to plain css on runtime, static.

 * What excites or interests you about coding?
 * What is a recent technical challenge you experienced and how did you solve it?
 * When building a new web site or maintaining one, can you explain some techniques you have used to increase performance?